Google Expands the Test Pool for its New Generative AI Elements in Search

-Google’s making its new generative AI tools available to more users, with the expansion of its Search Labs early access program, which enables people to try out its AI elements within Search – and also highlights some interesting use cases for product discovery in the app.
+Google’s making its new generative AI tools available to more users, with the expansion of its Search Labs early access program.
+The expansion enables people to try out its AI elements within Search – and also highlights some interesting use cases for product discovery in the app.

 Google had initially resisted jumping into the generative AI waters as OpenAI’s tools gained traction, with Google’s view being that such tools are still too prone to errors, and could end up spreading misinformation as a result.
 But now, with OpenAI partnering with Microsoft, that’s essentially forced Google’s hand - though it is still being relatively cautious in how it implements these new elements, and integrates them with its current Search and ad offerings.